 Bragar Eagel & Squire, P.C.
 Reminds Investors That Class Action Lawsuits Have Been Filed Against Polished, US Bancorp, and FIGS and Encourages Investors to Contact the Firm

-/EIN News/ -- NEW YORK, Nov.
-06, 2022 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized shareholder rights law firm, reminds investors that class actions have been commenced on behalf of stockholders of Polished.com, Inc. (NYSEAmerican: POL), US Bancorp (NYSE: USB), and FIGS, Inc. (NYSE: FIGS).
-Stockholders have until the deadlines below to petition the court to serve as lead plaintiff.
+NEW YORK, Nov.
+06, 2022 (GLOBE NEWSWIRE) -- Bragar Eagel & Squire, P.C., a nationally recognized shareholder rights law firm, reminds investors that class actions have been commenced on behalf of stockholders of Polished.com, Inc. POL, US Bancorp USB, and FIGS, Inc. FIGS. Stockholders have until the deadlines below to petition the court to serve as lead plaintiff.
 Additional information about each case can be found at the link provided.

 Class Period: July 27, 2020 - August 25, 2022